-Capital expenditures, such as the purchase of equipment or capital improvements, are allowable with prior approval from the Grant Officer, provided they directly facilitate or address the employment and training needs of enrolled grant participants as well as dislocated or other workers in the communities served by the proposed project.
+Capital expenditures, such as the purchase of equipment or capital improvements, are allowable with prior approval from the Grant Officer, provided they directly facilitate or address the employment and training needs of enrolled grant participants, including those described in the Focus Areas, as well as needs of dislocated or other workers in the communities served by the proposed project.
 These expenditures must follow the Uniform Administrative Requirements, Cost Principles, and Audit Requirements at 2 CFR Part 200, and the DOL supplemental requirements at 2 CFR Part 2900.
 For capital expenditures and equipment, see 2 CFR 200.439.
-Following a WORC grant award, a grantee must seek and receive written ETA approval in a subsequent modification request for all equipment purchases and renovations.
+Following a WORC grant award, a grantee must seek and receive written prior approval from the Grant Officer in a subsequent modification request for all equipment purchases and renovations.
 The modification must demonstrate how these purchases and renovations will assist in the successful employment and training of participants.
 Award of a grant under this FOA does not constitute prior written approval of equipment purchase or renovations mentioned in the initial application.

-Minor alterations, renovations, or rearrangements of buildings, facilities, or equipment, if specific to the project, are also allowable with prior written approval from the Grant Officer, provided they facilitate or address the employment and training needs of individuals enrolled in the grant as well as dislocated workers or other workers.
+Minor alterations, renovations, or rearrangements of buildings, facilities, or equipment, if specific to the project, are also allowable, provided they facilitate or address the employment and training needs of individuals enrolled in the grant as well as dislocated workers or other workers.
 Minor alterations, renovations, or rearrangements may include the activities and associated costs of relocating, modifying, replacing, or adding items (e.g. switches and outlets) related to internal environments (e.g. temperature, humidity, ventilation, and acoustics), and installation of fixed equipment (including fume hoods and audio/visual equipment).
 This could also include structural improvements or upgrades, including the relocation, modification, retrofitting, or enhancement of interior load-bearing walls or interior floors to accommodate training courses or equipment.
 This could also include implementing and/or enhancing the information technology infrastructure used to provide education and training and related activities.
+Following a WORC grant award, a grantee must seek and receive written prior approval from the Grant Officer in a subsequent modification request before expending funds on such activities.

 Allowable costs also include leasing space that is used for the grant participant education, training, and related activities, as well as the altering or renovating of such facilities (in accordance with the Federal Cost Principles at 2 CFR Part 200, Subpart E and the DOL supplemental requirements at 2 CFR Part 2900, Subpart E).
-Allowable renovations include those related to federal architectural accessibility obligations requiring facilities to be readily accessible to, and usable by, qualified individuals with disabilities.
+Allowable renovations include those related to Federal architectural accessibility obligations requiring facilities to be readily accessible to, and usable by, qualified individuals with disabilities.